-It’s the foundation for my platform, and what’s helped me grow my blog into a business, as well as gain a loyal, supportive following on YouTube.
+It’s the foundation for my platform.
+And it helped me grow my blog into a business, as well as gain a loyal, supportive following on YouTube.

-I am on the precipice of changing the abundance of free content that I share, but when starting out, you can’t skip this important step.
-It’s taken me four years to to build what I have and I’m now just now envisioning a new path.
+I am on the precipice of changing the abundance of free content that I share.
+But when starting out teaching yoga online, you can’t skip this important step.
+It’s taken me four years to build what I have and I’m now just now envisioning a new path.

 5. Tell us how you’ve gone about growing your email list and how crucial has it been to the success of your business?

-Email is king, this is what I say to everyone who asks me about taking their yoga business online.
+Email is king, this is what I say to everyone who asks me about starting teaching yoga online.

-I urge people to stop chasing social media, and pour their efforts in creating quality content that people will sign up for (social media will come naturally as a side effect).
+I urge people to stop chasing social media and pour their efforts in creating content.
+Quality content that people will sign up for (social media will come naturally as a side effect).